 Perfectionists are willing to go the extra mile to ensure their work is top-notch and curated to perfection.
-They take great pride in crafting streamlined schedules and ways to carry out tasks in the most efficient manner possible — optimization is a lifestyle choice.
+They take great pride in crafting streamlined schedules and plans to carry out tasks in the most efficient manner possible — optimization is a lifestyle choice.

-Perfectionists have a set of very high internal standards.
-They desire to improve every aspect of their lives.
-They aim for their actions to be consistent with their values and principles, and work extremely hard to do so.
+- A desire to improve every aspect of their lives.
+They aim for their actions to be consistent with their values and principles, and work extremely hard to achieve that goal.